 They will also attack smaller dolphins, and there have been attacks on sperm whales and smaller sharks.
 Several false killer whales can group up to take on larger prey.

-False killer whales are distributed throughout the world in warm temperate waters and tropical waters, and in North America, a population of false killer whales can be found in the main Hawaiian Islands.
+False killer whales are distributed worldwide in warm and tropical temperate waters.
+In North America, a population of false killer whales can be found in the Hawaiian Islands.

-Woodland caribou are the only members of the deer family where both the male and the female have antler.
-Covered in brown fur, they have patches of white on their belly, neck and tail.
+Woodland caribou are the only members of the deer family where both the male and the female have antlers.
+Covered in brown fur, they have patches of white on their belly, neck, and tail.

 Caribou live in some of the coldest climates in Canada.
-From boreal forests to the open tundra, caribou could at one time be seen almost everywhere, but this has changed.
+From boreal forests to the open tundra, caribou could be seen almost everywhere at one time, but this has changed.
 With the loss of habitat, caribou are having a hard time surviving.

-Caribou are constantly forced to move by the loss of their habitat due to logging companies.
+Due to logging companies, Caribou are constantly forced to move by the loss of their habitat.
 Once a forest has been logged, it can take decades to return to normal.
-The change of habitat needed by the caribou also adds another problem for them.
+The habitat change needed by the caribou also adds another problem for them.

-By moving into different areas, predators such as wolves which were not in the previous area will prey on the deer.
-If the area they live in gets smaller, the density of the deer increases, leading to more predation.
+By moving into different areas, predators such as wolves, which were not in the previous area, will prey on the deer.
+If the area they live in gets smaller, the deer’s density increases, leading to more predation.

 Predators are not the only cause of concern for the woodland caribou.
-The change of climate is causing snow and ice to cover the vegetation of the tundra, and there are more frequent fires in the forests, killing off the lichen they desire.
+The climate change is causing snow and ice to cover the tundra’s vegetation, and there are more frequent fires in the forests, killing off the lichen they desire.

 Roy Prairie Pocket Gopher